kauemassucci96/quake-log-parser/README.md

 ## Description

-This project was created to parse the Quake log file following the rules below.
+This project was created to parse the Quake log file following the rules below:

 ## Rule 1